Mary Franson: Environment

+Climate change

+During a On March 24, 2026, Minnesota House capital investment committee discussion about future weather trends and infrastructure, Franson, who co-chairs the committee, made comments denying climate change: "My faith is not in climate change.
+It's not in scientists dictating what we should and should not do to save the environment.
+Because my faith is in Jesus Christ. [...]
+And if you've read the good book, you know how it ends.
+It's not with climate change."

 Free speech

 On September 27, 2024, Franson sued Minnesota Attorney General Keith Ellison, claiming the state's ban on deepfakes and AI-generated content was a violation of the United States' First Amendment protections of political speech and parody.

 Gun control

 After the March for Our Lives demonstration on March 24, 2018, Franson authored and shared several posts on Facebook that critics claimed were comparing the survivors of the Stoneman Douglas High School shooting to the Hitler Youth.
-On March 27, Franson said that she did not intend to link the protesters to Hitler Youth.
+On March 27, Franson said she did not intend to link the protesters to Hitler Youth.
 On March 28, she apologized and said, "Because of the timing of my posts, I now understand why it appears that I was making a comparison."

 Healthcare

 Franson authored a bill protecting up to $25,000 of an individual's healthcare saving from debt collectors.
 The bill was passed unanimously by both Minnesota legislative houses and signed into law by Governor Dayton on May 3, 2018.

 On July 1, 2018, a law authored by Franson requiring the licensing of athletic trainers took effect in Minnesota.